-For both the three months and six months ended June 30, 2022 September 30, 2022, weighted average shares used for calculating diluted earnings per common share excludes 187,371 of out-of-the-money stock options, as the inclusion of such shares would be antidilutive to the earnings per common share calculation due to the average share price for the three months ended September 30, 2023 and six 2022 and the nine months ended June 30, 2022 September 30, 2022.
+For the three months ended September 30, 2023 March 31, 2023 and 2022, and the nine months ended September 30, 2022, weighted average shares used for calculating diluted earnings per common share excludes 187,371 of out-of-the-money stock options, as the inclusion of such shares would be antidilutive to the earnings per common share calculation due to the average share price for the three months ended September 30, 2023 and 2022 and the nine months ended September 30, 2022.

-For the nine months ended September 30, 2023, basic loss per common share equaled diluted loss per common share.
+For the nine months ended September 30, 2023, 2024, basic loss per common share equaled diluted loss per common share.
 The diluted shares were not included in the per share calculation for these periods as the inclusion of such shares would have an antidilutive effect.